Discharge (band): Reformation with new line-up (1990–1999)

-Morris formed a new version of the band in 1990 with Andrew "Andy" Green on guitar, Anthony Morgan on bass and Mika Karppinen initially playing drums, only to be replaced by the returning Maloney.
+Morris formed a new version of the band in 1990 with Andrew "Andy" Green on guitar, Anthony Morgan on bass, and Mika Karppinen initially playing drums but soon replaced by the returning Maloney.
 The Live At The City Garden, New Jersey album on Clay Records followed.
 In 1991 they released Massacre Divine, which retained the metal sound, though with a noticeably harder edge than on Grave New World.
 Morris again changed his vocal style, this time to rougher growling, similar to Brian Johnson of AC/DC.
-They toured widely in support of the record, including their only visit to Japan, but the tour was negatively received.
-In 1993 they released Shootin' Up the World, which continued Cal's new vocal style, but the songs were significantly heavier than on Massacre Divine.
+They toured widely in support of the record, including their only visit to Japan.
+In 1993 they released Shootin' Up the World, which continued Morris's new vocal style, but the songs were significantly heavier than on Massacre Divine.
 The album retains the metal direction, although experiments with strange lyrics and song structures, coming close to thrash metal at times.
 Morris assembled further versions of the group, but they again disbanded in 1999.

 Reunion of classic line-up and the Rat years (2001–2014)

 Discharge performing in Rome in 2006.
-The distinctive lettering of the band's name can be seen in the banner at the back of the stage.

-In 2001, the classic line-up of Morris, Roberts and Wainright reunited after meeting at a party held by original bassist Bamford, and in 2002 they released their self-titled album Discharge, a return to their early 1980s style featuring political commentary and aggressive playing.
-As well, they brought back their intense D-beat drumming style, although combined with the remaining metal influence, it gave the album a speed metal influence with its thrashy riffs.
+In 2001, the classic line-up of Morris, Roberts, and Wainright reunited after meeting at a party held by original bassist Bamford, and in 2002 they released their self-titled album Discharge, a return to their early 1980s style featuring political commentary and aggressive playing.

-Morris would not commit to touring to promote the album and left the band, to be replaced by Anthony "Rat" Martin of The Varukers.
+Morris would not commit to touring and left the band, to be replaced by Anthony "Rat" Martin of The Varukers.
 The single "The Beginning of the End" was released in 2006, which marked a further step towards a return to the punk sound.
 Dave "Proper" Caution replaced Terence Roberts after his second departure this same year and the group released the Disensitise album in 2008.
-In 2011 the band released an EP titled "Propaganda Feeds".
+In 2011 the band released the EP Propaganda Feeds.
 In 2012 they released a split single with American band Off with Their Heads, released on Drunken Sailor Records.
-In 2014, Rat played his last show with the band in Ireland, then it was announced by the band that Rat would no longer be their singer.
+In 2014, Rat played his last show with the band in Ireland and was then fired.